Nordnorsk Kunstmuseum: Collections

-Nordnorsk Kunstmuseum was named Norway's «Museum of the Year 2017» by Norges Museumsforbund, the Norwegian museum association.
+Nordnorsk Kunstmuseum was named Norway's «Museum of the Year 2017» by the Norwegian museum association (Norges Museumsforbund).
+The museum performance Sámi Dáiddamusea in collaboration with RiddoDuouttarMuseat won the Art Critics Award 2018, Tromsø municipality's culture award 2017 and Norwegian Audience Development (Norsk Publikumsutvikling) award for Next internship (Neste praksis) 2017.
+The museum previously won the Art Critics Award in 2014 for the exhibition Peder Balke Vision and Revolution.

 Other locations

-The museum has a special responsibility for the northern parts of Norway, and tours 2-3 smaller exhibitions in Nordland, Troms og Finnmark and Svalbard.
+The museum has a special responsibility for the northern parts of Norway, and tours 2-3 smaller exhibitions in Nordland, Troms, Finnmark and Svalbard.
 In 2015 the satellite Kunsthall Svalbard opened in Longyearbyen, Svalbard as a dedicated arena for contemporary art.
 Queen Sonja of Norway did the official opening, and the first exhibition was Glacier by Joan Jonas.